Why Does California Have Rolling Blackouts?

 Increased Power Outages

-Planned de-energization events or public safety power shut-offs are done to keep people safe against wildfires.
-Wildfire-related outages left over 2 million people without electricity for several days instead of hours, some for as long as six days.
+Planned public safety power shut-offs (PSPS) are used to prevent wildfires, leaving over 2 million people without power—some for several days, and others for as long as six days.

 Using a Backup Battery for Blackouts